hjleepapa/1.main/HACKATHON_PROJECT_STORY.md

 ## What it does

-**Sambanova Team Collaboration System** is an **AI-powered voice assistant** that manages personal productivity and team collaboration through phone calls, integrated with Google Calendar and a web dashboard.
+**Convonet Team Collaboration System** is an **AI-powered voice assistant** that manages personal productivity and team collaboration through phone calls, integrated with Google Calendar and a web dashboard.

 ### 🎯 Core Features: